First Sunday of Advent

 “God Be With You” by Derrick Byars

 All scripture quotations used during service and listed in this bulletin are from the New Revised Standard Version Bible, copyright © 1989 National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved worldwide.
-All music and hymns from The United Methodist Hymnal, copyright © 1989 The United Methodist Publishing House; Reprinted by permission.
+All service music and hymns from The United Methodist Hymnal, copyright © 1989 The United Methodist Publishing House; Reprinted by permission.
 CCLI License #11377965; Streaming License #20189579